ernst-kion-ext/certmanager-frontend/README.md

 ### TODO

-- [ ] Improve error handling and user feedback.
+- [ ] Improve error handling and user feedback
-- [ ] Optionally support Vault token input
+- [ ] Change ApiKey to vaulttoken
 - [ ] Remove field for limiting the certificates
 - [ ] Implement loading indicators for async actions, possibly progress updates
-- [ ] Implement pagination for certificate lists
 - [ ] Remove signature modal functionality
-- [ ] Prettify some UI elements like filter inputs and buttons
+- [ ] Prettify some UI elements like filter inputs and buttons and statistics

 ## Backend